mahmoudyusof/mahmoudyusof.github.io/static/articles/facial_keypoint_detection/datagenerator.md

 # now let's train the model
 model.fit(train_gen, epochs=5, ...)
-#  note you could also make a valdation generator and pass it here like normal datasets
+#  note you could also make a validation generator and pass it here like normal datasets

 # back in the days you had to do this
 # model.fit_generator(train_gen, ...)